jabarragann/ComplianceProject/docs/wiki/calibration_procedure.md

 \end{array}\right]
 $$

-To calculate $p_{pi}^{\{r\}}$, we rely on the fact that the pitch origin's lies in the intersection between the roll and pitch axis (see figure [REF]).
+Using the robot's kinematic model, $P_{O5}$ can be alternatively defined as the intersection point between the roll and pitch axis (see figure [REF]).
 In reality, these two axis will rarely intersect and are more appropriately model as a pair of skew lines.
-In this case, we locate the pitch axis in the midpoint of the unique perpendicular segmented to both axis (SEE FIGURE).
-With these observation in mind, we can obtain ($T_{pi}^{T}$) by first  calculating the line equations defining the roll and pitch axis in tracker frame and secondly by finding the midpoint of the perpendicular segment.
+In this case, $P_{O5}$ can be defined as the midpoint of the unique mutual perpendicular segmented to both axis (SEE FIGURE: MAYBE SHOWING THE TWO AXIS AND THE MIDPOINT).
+Using this observation $P_{O5}^{\{T\}}$ can be calculated by obtaining the line equations defining the roll and pitch axis in tracker frame and then finding the midpoint of the perpendicular segment.
 To obtain the line equation of each rotation axis, the corresponding joint was moved in small increments while keeping the rest of the joints still.
 As the tracked markers were rigidly attached to the robot, the movement of a single joint produced a point cloud following a circular trajectory.
-The line equation of the desired axis of rotation could be then obtained with the center and perpendicular vector of 3D circle fitted to this point cloud.
+The line equation of the desired axis of rotation was then obtained with the center and perpendicular vector of 3D circle fitted to this point cloud.

 Finally, the registration matrix $T_{RT}$ can be obtained by moving the robot to multiple locations and calculating $p_{pi}^{\{r\}}$ and $p_{pi}^{\{T\}}$ at each step.
 After collecting enough points, $T_{RT}$ was calculated using a point-cloud to point-cloud registration method based on SVD decomposition.